Bait Fishing for Trout This page was updated 3/24/08

 this may not be the option for you.
 The next tip will be more to your liking.

-hook so you can retrieve it nose first.
-You can even buy in-line spinners
+retrieve it nose first.
+You can even buy separate in-line spinners

 to attach to the front of the hook.
 Then simply fish the minnow like you

 would a lure.
 Again, see Lure Fishing for